garybernhardt/explicit_import/README.md

     >> Joe.const_get(:Queue)
     => #<ExplicitImport::CantTouchThis:0x10135a8c0>

+That's unfortunate.
+I have an idea about how to make them actually throw a NameError, though it's pretty evil.

 ## ADVISABILITY:

 Minimal.
 You almost certainly don't want to use this as it exists right now.
 For one thing, it only isolates the module from constants defined before the module itself; subsequent constant definitions will be missed.